 In ethnic Kissi regions of Guinea in 2014, Ebola response teams encountered distrust and resistance from local populations, which was contributing to an inability to control the spread of the Ebola virus.
 As a result, an anthropologist was asked to join the response to help understand and allay the tensions.
 One of her key findings was that the ‘community leaders’ whom various response teams had liaised with were considered illegitimate.
 Selection had been either through self-identification to teams, or assumed from their elite professional, civic or political associations which local people associated with abusive regimes.
 To identify more trustworthy individuals in the community whom response teams could work with, the anthropologist spent three days asking people who they would trust and nominate to speak on their behalf.
 From the long list of names collected, she identified 150 which came up frequently, spanning 26 villages.
 The list included: traditional practitioners, heads of the sacred forests, religious leaders (Christians and Muslims), circumcisers, village birth attendants, hunters, youth, returned migrants from the city, and elders.
 The response team held a workshop with these 150 people to discuss the response which ultimately lessened the resistance and initiated cooperation.

 At each level and phase of engagement, special thought should also be given to how best to engage parts of the population who are at particular risk of the disease or who might be difficult to reach with information and services.
 This is because interventions may need to be adapted to meet different needs, capacities and levels of vulnerability of different stakeholder groups.
-For more information on vulnerable groups, see our resources on older people and people with disabilities, gender, indigenous populations and minority groups.
+For more information on groups who might be vulnerable to discrimination and exclusion, see our resources on older people and people with disabilities, gender, indigenous populations and minority groups.

-Guidance for ensuring community engagement is inclusive of marginalised and vulnerable people, with examples of specific actions that can be taken, is available from the Regional Risk Communication and Community Engagement Working Group.
+Guidance for ensuring community engagement is inclusive of people who might be vulnerable to discrimination and exclusion, with examples of specific actions that can be taken, is available from the Regional Risk Communication and Community Engagement Working Group.
 Note that whilst the resource is specific to COVID-19, activities and principles can be applied to other disease responses.

 2. Communication style and approach